uptonking/note4yaoo/lib-saas-strapi-examples.md

   - Cron is used to run Puppeteer in interval and parse the website for any newly added post.

 - https://github.com/psparsa/AlphaGallery /202310/ts
-  - A minimal image uploading website built with Next.js and Starpi, styled with Tailwind CSS and tested with Jest/RTL.
+  - A minimal image uploading website built with Next.js and Strapi, styled with Tailwind CSS and tested with Jest/RTL.

 - https://github.com/emanuelefavero/strapi-markdown-blog /202303/ts
-  - This is a blog starter project that uses the Strapi Rich Text Data Type and react-markdown
+  - This is a blog starter project that uses the Strapi Rich Text Data Type and react-markdown to render the content.

 - https://github.com/anshu4sharma/blog /202306/ts
   - Next js blog created using tailwind css typescript and strapi